Mayangukiral Oru Maadhu: Themes

 C. R. W. David, in the book Cinema as Medium of Communication in Tamil Nadu, compared Mayangukiral Oru Maadhu to Avalum Penn Thaane (1974) because in both films, the lead female has "fallen" in her past.

 Soundtrack

 The music was composed by Vijaya Bhaskar.
 The song "Samsaram Enbathu Veenai" reflects the expectations of a husband about his wife, with the lyrics "Samsaram enbathu veenai, santhosam enbathu ragam, salanangal athil illai" (wife is a veena, happiness is the raga, there are no discordant notes in it).
+The song "Varavendum Vaazhkkaiyil Vasantham" was reused from Vijaya Bhaskar's own song "Karpoorada Gombe Naanu" from the 1972 Kannada film Naagarahaavu.